klutchell/balena-traefik/README.md

 htpasswd /var/traefik/.htpasswd <user2>
 ```

+### enable duplicati

+Connect to `http://<device-ip>:8200` and configure a new backup using any online service you prefer as the Destination and `/source` as Source Data.

 ## Contributing

 Please open an issue or submit a pull request with any features, fixes, or changes.